Resin materials for improved thermal management in electronic devices

 Thermal management in electronic devices is a crucial consideration with direct consequences for device performance and lifetime.
 In recent years, the trends toward increasing device functionality and shrinking device footprints have caused thermal emissions to increase, creating a need for efficient cooling techniques.

-Today, the problem of thermal management has become a key technical challenge for a broad spectrum of components across a wide range of applications, including base stations for information communication networks, power-conversion systems (PCSs) for solar generators, inverters, motors, and more.
+Today, the problem of thermal management has become a key technical challenge for a broad spectrum of components across a wide range of applications, including base stations for information communication networks, power-conversion systems (PCSs) for solar generators, servers, inverters, motors, and more.
 In particular, rapid recent growth in the fields of artificial intelligence (AI) and internet-of-things (IoT) has spurred a proliferation of high-density systems featuring large numbers of components operating in close proximity—and placing increasingly stringent demands on heat-management systems.

 These developments have made thermal management an essential domain of modern technology, with immediate ramifications for the reliability of electronic devices.